-Grab a bite to eat from local food trucks or a refreshing beer from the folks at Village Brewery in our new all-age food + beverage garden called the Mutt & Mingle.
+Grab a bite to eat from local food trucks or a refreshing beer from the folks at Wild Rose Brewery in our all-age food + beverage garden called the Mutt & Mingle.

 Dog Jog 2018 planning is in high gear and this year we are out to have a record amount of FUN!
 Interested in joining us?
 Here are 8 ways that you can help bring the fun to Dog Jog 2018!